by Mark Diaz

 What if I open it?
 “If you open it.
 If I open it.
 If you open it.
 Yeah — I say — if I open it."

-The door is next to me, 1 meter of distance and counting.
-If it's getting closer or it's a number counting, I'll leave for you to decide.
-The fact is it’s a countdown anyway.
+The door is next to me, three meters way, or two meters, maybe one meter away and counting.
 I just don’t know for how much time.

 "To stop existing."